lalawue/mooncake/docs/cmdline.md

 - 'proj_dir' is the input directory
 - 'proj_out' is the output directory
 - 'fn_filter' will filter in path, return false if you do not want to copy or output Lua source
-- 'fn_after' will be called after Lua code generated and before write to out path
+- 'fn_after' will be called after Lua code generated and before write to out path, you can modify output content here

-in project mode, MoonCake will travel proj_dir recursively, translate all .mooc file to .lua into 'proj_out' directory, the travel order will not as it running, a required calling order, maybe it will meet many global variable before declared, and it will cause error.
+in project mode, MoonCake will travel proj_dir recursively, translate all .mooc file to .lua into `proj_out` directory, the travel order will not as it running, a required calling order, maybe it will meet many global variable before declared, and it will cause error.

 you should declare these global names in 'proj_export' file before.